Japan, Malaysia to Promote Security Cooperation

 - Русский

 Kuala Lumpur, Jan.
-10 (Jiji Press)--Japanese Prime Minister Shigeru Ishiba and his Malaysian counterpart, Anwar Ibrahim, confirmed Friday that their countries will promote cooperation in the security field.
+10 (Jiji Press)--Japanese Prime Minister Shigeru Ishiba and his Malaysian counterpart, Anwar Ibrahim, confirmed Friday that their countries will promote cooperation in the security field, as well as in economic areas such as decarbonization and energy.

-Ishiba told the meeting that this year is an extremely important one for deciding whether the world will move toward cooperation, rather than confrontation and division, and rebuild peace.
-Anwar emphasized his eagerness to discuss digital, defense and energy cooperation.
+"Strengthening ties with Southeast Asia is one of the top priorities for Japanese diplomacy," Ishiba told a joint press conference with Anwar after their meeting.
+"We would like to work even more closely with Malaysia, this year's chair of the Association of Southeast Asian Nations (ASEAN)."

-At the meeting, the two leaders agreed to deepen cooperation in the maritime field, including bilateral coast guard cooperation, and in the cybersecurity field, through the strategic dialogue that started in December last year and Japan's official security assistance framework for providing defense equipment to like-minded countries.
+During his talks with Anwar, Ishiba said that this year is an extremely important one for deciding whether the world will move toward cooperation, rather than confrontation and division, and rebuild peace.
+Anwar emphasized his eagerness to work together in the digital, defense and energy fields.

-They also shared views on economic cooperation, such as the Asia Zero Emission Community framework for cooperation between Japan and Southeast Asian countries on decarbonization, and confirmed their cooperation on support for Palestine in light of Israel's continued fighting in the Palestinian territory of Gaza.
+The two leaders agreed to deepen cooperation in the maritime field, including bilateral coast guard ties, and to work closely through the strategic dialogue that started in December and Japan's official security assistance framework for providing defense equipment to like-minded countries.

 [Copyright The Jiji Press, Ltd.]